Raymond-JC/Employee-Portal/README.md

 jdk1.8.0_111 and/or
 jre1.8.0_121

-Referenced libraries are already placed in the bin folder or you can individually search for them online
+Referenced libraries are already placed in the 'lib ref' and 'excel jars' folder or you can individually search for them online , namely:
  ♣ org-jdesktop-layout.jar
  ♣ com.lowagie.text-2.1.7.jar
  ♣ swingx-1.6.1.jar